THE LINHA COLLECTION

 Image of Canal in the Manamachi district Gion in Kyoto, Japan.

-This color world is inspired by the „Hanamachi“ district of „Gion“ in the city of Kyoto, Japan.
-The streets are lined with traditional wooden townhouses called „machiya.“ Brown and beige tones define the atmosphere of the wooden architecture.
-The soft beige color of the „sudare,“ the traditional Japanese blinds, and the bright off-white of the shoji paper contrast with the dark timber structures.
-Kyoto is surrounded by subtropical forests and mossy grounds, which complement the Gion color palette.
+This color world is inspired by the Gion district in Kyoto, Japan.
+The streets are lined with traditional wooden townhouses known as machiya.
+Brown and ochre tones define the atmosphere of the wooden architecture.
+The soft beige of sudare (traditional bamboo blinds) and the bright off-white of shōji paper contrast with the dark timber structures.
+Kyoto is surrounded by subtropical forests and moss-covered ground, which complement the warm, earthy hues of the Gion color palette.

 shoji